 50 Years and Counting!

-My time home in August has allowed me to mount a project I've been trying to get to all year.
-2023 marks my 50th Anniversary as a performing songwriter and I've created a section on my YouTube channel to celebrate called 50 Years and Counting.
-1973 was a watershed year in my life; I was first paid to perform in 1973, my first album was released by Roulette Records in 1973, and I attended the National Theater Institute at the Eugene O'Neil Theater Center in 1973.
+1973 was a watershed year in my life and 2023 marked my 50th Anniversary as a performing songwriter.
+To celebrate it I created a project called 50 Years and Counting.
+I was first paid to perform in 1973, my first album was released by Roulette Records in 1973, and I attended the National Theater Institute at the Eugene O'Neil Theater Center in 1973.
 These events shaped who I am today.
-On my YouTube channel I am posting archival footage and tracks from the early days including that first album Fur Coats and Blue Jeans which I always thought should have been subtitled Deidre McCalla and 101 Strings!
+On my YouTube channel I posted archival footage and tracks from the early days including that first album Fur Coats and Blue Jeans which I always thought should have been subtitled Deidre McCalla and 101 Strings!
 As I revisit the songs and interviews in the old footage I especially take note of how I have changed and in some ways how I have not changed.
 The authenticity is consistent.
 I will be adding to the offerings in the coming months and I invite you to visit and subscribe to my Deidre McCalla YouTube Channel to be lightly amused by where I've been.

 One more thing about the significance of 1973 in my life: it was the year I came out.
 My coming out story At Nineteen is chronicled in the 1980 Persephone Press anthology The Coming Out Stories which was edited by Julia Penelope (Stanley) and Susan Wolfe.
 At Nineteen was excerpted from the anthology and also published in the feminist quarterly magazine Chrysalis which is the version I have posted on this site.
 I have been told by more than a few people that At Nineteen was required reading in some college courses on the LGBTQ community.